Ladybeard

-Richard Magarey (born 3 August 1983) is an Australian stunt actor, professional wrestler, singer and YouTuber, known for his bearded crossdressing persona named Ladybeard (レディビアード).
-He is currently vocalist of the band BABYBEARD, formerly with the band Ladybaby and Deadlift Lolita.
+Richard Magarey is an Australian stuntman, professional wrestler, singer and online streamer, known for his bearded crossdressing persona named Ladybeard (レディビアード).
+He is currently vocalist of the band Babybeard, formerly with the band Ladybaby and Deadlift Lolita.

 Early career

 According to GirlsWalker, Magarey first started crossdressing when he was 14 years old using his sister's school uniform.
 Ever since then, cute outfits have been part of his eventual wrestling gimmick.
+Margarey worked in Supré when he was 18.